Early Exiting Predictive Coding Neural Networks for Edge AI: Conclusion

 \section{Conclusion}

-In this paper, we proposed a shallow network for image classification based on predictive coding dynamics and early exiting for resource-constrained edge devices.
-We found that PC dynamics can play a major role in yielding high accuracy without resorting to deep models.
-Since PC is based on minimizing an objective function that might demand high numbers of cycles, we employed early-exiting to abort further computation once a user-predefined performance target is reached.
-Thus, the paper highlights how PC processing can lead to a significant reduction in memory footprint while achieving good accuracy.
-We intend to continue the present work by putting more emphasis on early exits through preference-vector-based multiobjective optimization.
-Furthermore, we will attempt to define a hardness measure that estimates beforehand the number of cycles needed in order to avoid calling low-cycle classifiers.
+In this paper, we proposed a shallow network for image classification based on PC dynamics and early exiting for extreme edge devices.
+We found that PC can yield high accuracy without resorting to deep models.
+Moreover, since PC cycling demands a high number of cycles, we employed early exiting to abort further computation once a user-predefined performance target is reached.
+Finally, we could achieve competitive results with deep networks while drastically reducing the memory footprint.
+Our future work will be to further optimize the training process by quantifying the individual impacts of PC cycling, linear scalarization, and knowledge distillation on the overall performance and propose novel methodologies to combine them efficiently.
+Moreover, we intend to assess our approach to real-world edge applications where large images are often used, such as video surveillance and traffic monitoring.